 It had the late Shri.
 P. K. Seydu Mohammed as its first Director, in fact its founder Director.
 The department which came into existence on September 1, 1967, released its first lottery ticket on November 1, the same year.
 The ticket valued at Re.
 1 carried first prize money of Rs.
 50,000.
 The first draw took place after more than 60 days i.e., on January 26.

 With its humble beginning, the department was to set an example for the entire country.
 Soon many other states jumped into the bandwagon by starting their own lotteries.
 However, Kerala State Lotteries remains atop all of them, thanks to its credibility, transparency and reliability and its effective measures for agents’ welfare.
 Starting with just one lottery.

 The department now rolls out seven weekly lotteries viz.
 Pratheeksha, Dhanasree, Win-Win, Akshaya, Bhagyanidhi, Karunya and Pournami lotteries and six bumper lotteries.
 The department, which started with a few personnel, now has around 465 employees under its Directorate located at Vikas Bhavan at Thiruvananthapuram, 14 District Offices and a Regional Deputy Directorate at Ernakulam.
+More over three Taluk Lottery Offices are also functioning one each at Punalur in Kollam District, Kattappana in Idukki District and Thamarassery in Kozhikkode District.
 The department which was initially under the Department of Finance was later brought under the Taxes Department.